lingyicute/YiTap/CONTRIBUTING.md

     <img alt="" src="docs/yitap-round.webp" width="100">
 </picture>

-First and foremost, welcome to the **Yitap** Contributing Guidelines!
+First and foremost, welcome to the **YiTap** Contributing Guidelines!

 ### 💫 Bug reports & feature requests

 For bug reports, please describe the bug in detail to the best of your ability and steps on how to reproduce it.
 If applicable, attach log files.

-For feature requests, please describe the feature you'd like to see added to Yitap.
+For feature requests, please describe the feature you'd like to see added to YiTap.
 If applicable, attach log files.

 Please make sure to be civil during discussion of your contribution (refer to the [Code of Conduct](CODE_OF_CONDUCT.md))

 ### 🌐 Translation

-For translation, visit [Yitap on Crowdin](https://yitap.crowdin.com) and follow these tips:
+For translation, visit [YiTap on Crowdin](https://yitap.crowdin.com) and follow these tips:

 -   When using quotation marks, insert the symbols specific to the target language, as listed in this [this summary table](https://en.wikipedia.org/wiki/Quotation_mark#Summary_table);
--   Yitap uses title case for some English UI text while other languages do not use title case; opt for sentence case instead;
+-   YiTap uses title case for some English UI text while other languages do not use title case; opt for sentence case instead;
 -   Some English terminology may have not have commonly-used equivalents in other languages.
 In such cases, use short descriptive phrases—for example, the equivalent of _bottom row_ for _dock_;
 -   Some languages (e.g. French) have variations of words depending if it's masculine or feminine (gender-specific); we recommend opting for gender-neutral words instead.

 ### 🧑‍💻 Code

 > [!NOTE]
-> For Yitap 9 to 13, see the branches with the `9-` to `13-` prefixes respectively.
+> For YiTap 9 to 13, see the branches with the `9-` to `13-` prefixes respectively.

 For code, it's highly recommended that you use [Android Studio](https://developer.android.com/studio), know [Java](https://www.java.com) or preferably [Kotlin](https://kotlinlang.org/), and [Git](https://git-scm.com/).